jonas-fehrenbacher/ConsoleMusicPlayer/README.md

 This program supports Windows (x86, x64).
 Just download, open Visual Studio, put SDL2 .dlls to your executable, compile and run.

 ## How to use this music player?
-After you started the program and all tracks are loaded, you are in 'Menu > Tracks' where you can scroll (with your mouse wheel) through the list of found tracks on your system.
+After you started the program and all tracks are loaded, you are in 'Tracks' state where you can scroll (with your mouse wheel) through the list of found tracks on your system (make sure console is on focus).
 If you want to play the currently highlighted track just press Enter.
-On the bottom you can see the some status to the currently running track and there are options to skip a few seconds forward or jump to the track after or before the current one.
+On the bottom you can see the status of the currently playing track and there are options to skip a few seconds forward / backward or jump to the track before / after the current one, to loop, change volume, to shuffle and pause.
-In the menu you have on the top three options: Tracks (selected by default), Playlists and Directories.
+In the navigation bar on the top you have three options: Tracks (selected by default), Playlists and Directories.
 "Directories" just lists all the directories where the program is searching for music.
-Under Playlists you can choose a playlist which brings one to the playlist player in which one has additional info and options on each music and of course only a the selected amount of music is processed (press 'B' to go back to the menu).
-By default there is a 'all' playlist which plays all music.
-Tracks are searched for in specific folders specified in config.dat.
+Under Playlists you can choose a playlist and see all its tracks.
+Start the playlist by selecting a track in the playlist (Enter key) or press 'B' to go back to the playlist selection.
+Tracks are searched for in specific folders specified in config.properties.
 Enjoy!
 #### Create playlists!
 If you like, you can add a playlist to data/.
-In a playlist (.pl) file in each line is the filename (e.g. myMusic.mp3) of a music file (which has to be in an folder specified in config.dat::musicDirs).
+In a playlist (.pl) file in each line is the filename (e.g. myMusic.mp3) of a music file (which has to be in an folder specified in config.properties::musicDirs).
 Note: PlaylistEditor is comming, but for now dirToPlaylist.py helps to somewhat create playlists:

 ```powershell
 PS D:\...\Console_MusicPlayer> python dirToPlaylist.py "C:\Users\MyName\Musik"